About the Programme

 Over 11 million people have been either displaced or killed since March 2011 and 4.8 million people have registered with the UNHCR, having crossed borders in search of refuge from conflicts in Syria and Iraq.
 In response to this humanitarian cricis, the Irish Government has committed to receiving approximately 4,000 people through the Irish Refugee Protection Programme.

-To support these families and to ensure they can settle into the community, DLDC provide resettlement support services on behalf of Donegal County Council and in liaison with the Resettlement Interagency Working Group.
+To support these families and to ensure they can settle into the community, DLDC provides resettlement support services on behalf of Donegal County Council and in liaison with the Resettlement Interagency Working Group.

 Two Resettlement Workers and one Intercultural Worker are employed to implement the programme, to ensure that refugees can settle into the community, can access services appropriately and build lasting relationships with the local community.

-A total of 39 families have resettled in Donegal which comprises of 199 individuals (88 adults and 111 children).
+A total of 45 families have resettled in Donegal which comprises 239 individuals (101 adults and 139 children).

-- These families have been resettled in a phased basis in different areas of the county including Letterkenny, Carndonagh, Ballybofey and Stranorlar with children attending local pre-schools, primary schools and secondary schools.
+- These families have been resettled in a phased basis in different areas of the county including Letterkenny, Carndonagh, Ballybofey, Donegal Town, Buncrana and Stranorlar with children attending local pre-schools, primary schools and secondary schools.

 This video describes some of the work being done to introduce the Middle Eastern Culture to the existing Irish Community in association with DLDC and other community organisations, such as the Born and Bread project and the Donegal Youth Service.